 Please note: Due to the historic nature of the vessel, not all area are easily accessible by guests with mobility issues.

 The Russian Scorpion b-427 is a one of a kind venue for special events such as parties, meetings, Military Re-Enlistment Ceremonies, or any Naval related activity.
 Easily accessible from the entire Los Angeles/Orange County metropolitan area the Russian Scorpion b-427 makes a truly unique location to hold your special event.
-Available on an hourly, evening or daily rate.
 The Russian Scorpion b-427 has appeared as a Russian, American, German and even a Japanese submarine.
 It represents a unique and user friendly filming venue not available in any other location.
 Easily accessible to all Studio and Production Facilities, the Russian Scorpion b-427 is truly a one of a kind filming location and available for single day, nighttime or multiple day shooting schedules.
 To learn more about filming opportunities, contact:

 Eleni Manukailea, Special Events Manager